Tony Soprano: Narrated killings committed by Tony Soprano

 It is made clear that some of these murders leave Tony perplexed as to how to cope with the situation; most notably, after murdering Christopher Moltisanti, he feels a rush of relief for finally being rid of an associate whom he feels he can no longer trust.
 He has to "show the sad face" while the rest of the family grieves, but Tony reassures himself that Moltisanti's murder was necessary, despite the hurt caused to the family.

 The murder of Fabian "Febby" Petrulio in "College" is out of retaliation for Febby getting members of Tony's crew sent to prison when he ratted them out to get immunity.
 Tony does this out of a feeling of justice since he has contempt for Febby getting away with it initially.

 The murder of Big Pussy in "Funhouse" weighs heavily on Tony.
 He is at first tempted to spare his old friend and even seems to be in denial for quite a long time, but in the end, realizes his priorities.
 In the years to follow, Tony talks about this with Paulie and Silvio, who also participated in the murder, and all three have had haunting dreams of the murder of their friend.

 Tony kills Ralph Cifaretto after their horse, Pie-O-My, dies amid suspicious circumstances in "Whoever Did This".
 Tony tries to confront Ralph about the situation but, after some heated words, Tony loses control and murders Ralph following a violent fight.
 Though no solid proof was found that the fire killing Pie-O-My was arson, Tony is convinced Ralph did it.
+Once the latter openly disdains the death of the horse this triggers Tony's outrage since Soprano has often shown a fondness for animals.
 It is also implied that this burst of rage could have been fueled by anger over Ralph's brutal murder of stripper Tracee, considering Tony uttered "She was a beautiful, innocent creature.
 What'd she ever do to you?
 You fucking killed her!" which could apply to both the female horse and the young woman.